alessiostalla/portofino-client/README.md

 explicitly set an Accept header to restrict the response to JSON.
 In other cases, operation names conflict with portofino-commander's own functions (e.g. "get") and thus we cannot call them using the simplified syntax that we've shown in the Usage section.

+## Licensing

+Portofino-commander is licensed under the GNU AGPL.
+In layman terms, if you build any kind of tool or service on top of it, you need to release its source code.
+If you'd like to use portofino-commander as a component in a tool or service and require a more business-friendly license, please open an issue or contact me directly.
+I'm open to licensing this to specific organizations so that they can use it, but I prefer to have a say in that.

+## Donations

+You can help me develop and maintain this and other projects by donating to [my Patreon](https://www.patreon.com/alessiostalla).